The mean-field equation of a leaky integrate-and-fire neural network: measure solutions and steady states: Introduction

 Due to the presence of Dirac masses, the LIF equation describes a stochastic jump process, or piecewise deterministic Markov process \cite{Davis1984}.
 Those voltage jumps result from the activation of the synapse at the reception of an action potential, the so-called excitatory postsynaptic potential (EPSP).
 Note that the stochastic feature of the neural model is embedded in the Poisson distribution of time arrivals \cite{andre01}.
 It is worth saying that, despite its vast simplifications, the LIF model yields amazingly accurate predictions and is known to reproduce many aspects of actual neural data \cite{naud}.
 Of course, there have been several variants and generalizations of the model \cite{Izi}.
 In Fig.~\ref{Fig01}, a simulation of the LIF model is presented.
 It illustrates the different processes involved in the membrane equation such as the voltage jumps at the reception of an action potential (i.e. the EPSPs), and the reset mechanism at the initiation of an action potential.

 In a network, when a cell fires, the dynamics of each other neuron might be affected by the action potential.
-However, since synaptic transmissions are highly stochastic, the reception of an EPSP only occurs according to a certain probability.
+However, since synaptic transmissions are highly stochastic~\cite{Dobrunz,MaassZador}, the reception of an EPSP only occurs according to a certain probability.
 This probability plays the role of a coupling parameter.
-The dynamics of a neural network made up of LIF neurons is exposed in Fig.~\ref{Fig02}.
+More precisely it is reflected by a positive number $J$ representing the average number of cells undergoing an EPSP, so that the probability of reception of each neuron in a network of $N$ units is $J/N$.
+The dynamics of a neural network made up of LIF neurons is plotted in Fig.~\ref{Fig02}.
 For each simulation, we show the network raster plot where dots indicate the spiking time of individual units.
-The panels correspond to different values of the coupling $J$ representing the average number of cells undergoing an EPSP.
+The panels correspond to different values of the coupling $J$.
 As we can see, for weak coupling, the network displays an asynchronous activity where each neuron fires irregularly (Fig.~\ref{Fig02}A).
 In contrast, when the coupling parameter is taken sufficiently large, the network enters into a synchronous state (Fig.~\ref{Fig02}B).
 The system seems to have a critical coupling value for which, above this value, the system is driven to a synchronous state, while below this value, it remains asynchronous \cite{cascade01,cascade02}.
 A great deal of attention has been devoted to the precise functional forms of these patterns, and insight can be gained using MT.

 As mentioned above, MT is used to simplify the description of networks and is formally \cite{deco2008,Bres01} or rigorously \cite{DMGLP,FournierLocherbach} derived in the limit of an infinitely large number of elements.
 In this setting, trajectories of individual units are ignored, and instead, the focus is made on the probability of finding a randomly chosen neuron in a certain state.
 A continuity equation describing the dynamics of the probability density function (PDF) is then derived, and the study of the PDF forms the basis of the mean-field approach.
 The fundamental assumption at the core of this theoretical setting is that all the neurons of the network share similar biophysical properties.